John Treloar (museum administrator): Early years of the War Memorial

-During its early years the AWM existed in a parlous state, and Treloar raised funds and advocated construction of a permanent building to house its records and collection of artefacts.
-Treloar and Bean convinced the Museum's governing committee that it needed to raise funds so that the Museum was not entirely dependent on Government funding for its permanent building.
-To this end, Treloar established a sales section in the Museum in 1921 and recruited salesmen to sell books, reproductions of artworks and photographs as well as surplus items from the collection such as German helmets and rifle cartridges.
-The Government was slow to commit to building a permanent home for the Museum's collection, however, and Treloar considered resigning in July 1922 to take up a position in the Department of Immigration.
-He ultimately decided against doing so, however.
-In mid-1923 he was temporarily released from the Museum and travelled to London as the secretary of Australia's contribution to the British Empire Exhibition.
+During its early years the AWM existed in a parlous state and Treloar raised funds and advocated construction of a permanent building to house its records and collection of artefacts.
+Treloar and Bean convinced the museum's governing committee that it needed to raise funds so that the museum was not entirely dependent on Government funding for its permanent building.
+To this end, Treloar established a sales section in the museum in 1921 and recruited salesmen to sell books, reproductions of artworks and photographs as well as surplus items from the collection such as German helmets and rifle cartridges.
+The Government was slow to commit to building a permanent home for the museum's collection and Treloar considered resigning in July 1922 to take up a position in the Department of Immigration.
+He ultimately decided against doing so.

+In mid-1923 Treloar was temporarily released from the museum and travelled to London as the secretary of Australia's contribution to the British Empire Exhibition.
 He returned to Australia in early 1925.
-During Treloar's absence the Museum moved to Sydney, where its collection was housed in the Sydney Exhibition Building from April 1925.
+During Treloar's absence the museum moved to Sydney, where its collection was housed in the Sydney Exhibition Building from April 1925.
 The institution's title was also simplified to the "Australian War Memorial" during this year.
 The Australian War Memorial Act was passed by the Parliament of Australia in September 1925, establishing the institution as the national memorial to Australians killed during World War I. This act specified that the Memorial would be overseen by a twelve-person Board of Management whose members were appointed by the Governor General of Australia.
 Treolar reported to this board, but it generally allowed him to run the Memorial as he saw fit.
 Treloar travelled to London again in 1927 to work on the British Empire Exhibition scheduled for that year, but returned after a few months when it was cancelled.
 On 8 December 1927 Treloar and the rest of the War Memorial's staff were appointed permanently to their positions; prior to this date they had been employed under temporary arrangements and Treloar had technically been a member of the Army's headquarters.
 Treloar took a brief leave of absence in 1931 to help organise the Empire Exhibition that was planned for Sydney.